JonaRhood/react-appointment-project/README.md

 </div>
 <br />

-This project is a React-based web application I developed as part of **Codecademy's Full Stack Engineering course**.
+This project is a React-based web application I developed as part of **<a href="https://www.codecademy.com">Codecademy's</a> Full Stack Engineering course**.
 The application is designed to manage appointments and contacts, and it provided a hands-on way for me to deepen my understanding of React state management and React Router.
 Throughout the project, I focused on building a responsive, user-friendly interface and implementing smooth navigation between different sections of the app.

 **Link to live project:** <a href="https://appointment-cp.netlify.app/">https://appointment-cp.netlify.app/</a><br/>